Wizards Unite guide: How to play the new Harry Potter AR game

+Harry Potter and his fellow witches and wizards are in trouble in the new game Harry Potter: Wizards Unite, that's similar to the wildly popular Pokemon Go.
+Wizards Unite pits you against dark wizards and magical beasts to save beloved characters from the Harry Potter books from the Calamity -- an unexplained event scattering magical items across the Muggle, or No-Maj, world -- as you walk around your real-world environment to follow the game's map on your phone.

-Ready to unite with other wizards to battle dark forces, subdue magical beasts, save Harry Potter, brew potions and get to the bottom of the Calamity, an unexplained event scattering magical items across the Muggle?
-Good.
-Here's how to get started playing Harry Potter: Wizards Unite, the mobile game now available for download for Android and iPhone.
+Here's how to get started playing Harry Potter: Wizards Unite, the mobile game now available for download in nearly 150 countries for Android and iPhone from the creator of the wildly popular Pokemon Go.

+The mobile Harry Potter: Wizards Unite AR game is a combined effort from WB Games San Francisco and Niantic under the Portkey Games label.
+Its pedigree shows.
+Harry Potter: Wizards Unite builds on Pokemon Go and Ingress, also from Niantic, to offer combat situations and varied locations, such as Inns, Greenhouses and Fortresses.
+Now available around the world -- spanning North and South America, Europe, Africa and Asia -- the game on its first day of release took in $300,000.

 Ready to play?
 Here's how to start Harry Potter: Wizards Unite.

-Note: Updates: June 21, 2019: Edited for clarity; June 23: Add additional countries; June 24: Edited for clarity; June 28: Edited for clarity.